apellicerep/intro/index.md

 <img src="react-gallery-app.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 7th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 7th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 For this project, I used the very popular UI Library React Js to create an image gallery app and using the powerful Create React App tool, I setted up the initial project.